jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 }

 ```
-**ColorPicker** – Elements of this type provide a user interface element that lets a user specify a color, either by using a visual color picker interface or by entering the color into a text field in "#rrggbb" hexadecimal format.
+**ColorPicker** — Elements of this type provide a user interface element that lets a user specify a color, either by using a visual color picker interface or by entering the color into a text field in "#rrggbb" hexadecimal format.
 Only simple colors (with no alpha channel) are allowed.
 The values are compatible with CSS.

 ![ColorPicker](../../images/colorpicker.png)

-Colorpicker is located in the following classes:
+Color Picker is located in the following classes:

 - __Java__: _com.epam.jdi.light.ui.html.common.ColorPicker_